ormiret/software_stories/volunteer_system_user_stories.md

       + Description
       + Instructions
       + If you'll be "supervising" volunteers or want that handled by volunteer team
+      + If the volunteer will be volunteering solo, or with others
+      + Details about shift hand-over (if not in description)
     - Venue(s)
       + Name
       + Location